slingr-stack/slingr-docs/content/en/platform-ref/slingr-dev-portal/managing-apps.md

 - **`Database`**: Just adding more instances might not work to scale your app as there is a point where the database will be the bottleneck.
-When you reach that point (usually we try to size the database based on data size so you know when to switch), you should update the database of the app environment from here.
+When you reach that point (usually we try to size the database based on data size, so you know when to switch), you should update the database of the app environment from here.
 Please take a look at [Pricing and Billing]({{site.baseurl}}/platform-pricing-and-billing.html) to understand how this will impact your invoice.